Lopburi province: Climate

 Lopburi province has a tropical savanna climate (Köppen climate classification category Aw).
 Winters are dry and warm.
 Temperatures rise until May.
 Monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
-Climatic statistics: Its maximum temperature is 41.4 °C (106.5 °F) in April and the lowest temperature is 10.2 °C (50.4 °F) in December.
+The maximum temperature is 41.4 °C (106.5 °F) in April and the lowest temperature is 10.2 °C (50.4 °F) in December.
 The highest average temperature is 36.8 °C (98.2 °F) and the minimum average temperature is 20.6 °C (69.1 °F).
-Annual average rainfall is 1,125 millimeters with mean rainy days is 17.6 in September.
-Maximum daily rainfall is 203.4 millimeters in October.
+Annual average rainfall is 1,125 millimetres.
+The mean number of rainy days in September is 17.6.
+Maximum daily rainfall is 203.4 millimetres in October.

 Symbols

+Original seal of Lopburi province (1940-2026).

-The provincial seal shows Vishnu in front of the Khmer temple Phra Prang Sam Yod.
+The provincial seal shows Vishnu in front of the Khmer temple Phra Prang Sam Yod, designed in the 1940s.
+In 2026, Thai Government designed a new provincial seal by replacing an image of the god Vishnu with a graphic of the Monument of King Narai which is situated in Lopburi city.

 The escutcheon of Lopburi shows Vishnu and in the background Phra Prang Sam Yod, the "Sanctuary with the Three Towers".
 It refers to King Narai who in 1664 fortified the city to be used as an alternative capital when Ayutthaya was threatened by a Dutch naval blockade.

 The provincial tree as well as the provincial flower is the bullet wood.
 The provincial aquatic life is the Java barb (Barbonymus gonionotus).

-The slogan of the province is King Narai's Palace, the pride of the land; San Phra Kan Shrine, the guardian of the city; Phra Prang Sam Yot, renowned through time; the land of Dinso Phong; Pa Sak Jolasid Dam, a resounding landmark; the golden realm of King Narai.
+The slogan of the province is "King Narai's Palace, The pride of the land; San Phra Kan Shrine, the Guardian of the City; Phra Prang Sam Yot, renowned through time; the land of Dinso Phong; Pa Sak Jolasid Dam, a resounding landmark; the golden realm of King Narai."